Angular Card Component Overview

 You can get even more creative with the layout of the igx-card.

-Below is an example showing how you can create a semi-horizontal card, where we have every section of the card layed out vertically, while the igx-card-media appears alongside the vertical sections of the card.
+Below is an example showing how you can create a semi-horizontal card, where we have every section of the card laid out vertically, while the igx-card-media appears alongside the vertical sections of the card.

 <igx-card [horizontal]="horizontal">